 Answer ...
 Yes.
 Written notice of termination must be given to the employee outlining the reasons for the dismissal and the effective date of termination.

-According to the Termination of Employment Law, the statutory minimum notice period varies from one to eight weeks, according to the employee's period of continuous employment.
+According to the Termination of Employment Law, the statutory minimum notice period varies from one to eight weeks according to the employee's period of continuous employment, as follows:

 Dismissal without notice or payment in lieu of notice can take place only in the following circumstances: